Looking for fun facts about Quebec? Read on to learn more about this Canadian province.

 Indigenous people in North America were the first to use Maple Syrup, which was then adopted by the European settlers.
 Today, Canada and the USA produce all of the world's Maple Syrup.
 And Quebec is by far the largest producer, responsible for around 70% of the world's output which is controlled by the Federation of Maple Syrup.
 There is a currently a dispute between some individual Maple Syrup farmers and the Federation who complain that they can't sell their own syrup to the free market on their own because it's illegal to do that in Quebec.

 7. Poutine originated from Quebec

 Poutine is a dish consists of French Fries and cheese curds topped with brown gravy.
 The dish's origin goes back to the 1950s in Quebec.
 In the beginning, Poutine had a negative perception in the society, and some used it to mock Quebec society.
 Later it became a symbol of Québécois culture and rose in popularity throughout the world.

 8. Quebec hosts the largest winter carnival in the world

 The Quebec Winter Carnival or Carnaval de Québec is the biggest of its kind in the world.
 The carnival begins in early February and ends in mid-February, and it has been held annually since 1955.
 It attracts around one million tourists each year.
 Parades, ice palaces, masquerade balls, and feasts are some activities held during the festival period.

 9. Quebec City is home to the most photographed hotel in the world

-Château Frontenac Hotel in Quebec City is the most photographed hotel in the world.
+One of the most interesting facts about Quebec is Château Frontenac Hotel is the most photographed hotel in the world.
 Opened in 1893, the hotel houses 611 rooms and four restaurants.
 The hotel is in the historic district of Quebec City, allowing quick access to other major attractions of the city such as Ursulines Monastery, Citadelle of Quebec, and Plains of Abraham.